ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 ## Design

-An activated toggle switch comes with a white checkmark icon on a green background, whereas a deactivated toggle switch is visualised via a white "close icon" on a beige background.
-Immediately after toggling the switch from off to on more information and/or functionality is displayed in an area with light beige background below the toggle switch.
+A toggle switch looks like a classic on/off switch.
+The two different states give clear visual feedback so that the merchant is always aware if the toggle switch is turned on or off.

+* A white checkmark icon on a green background, toggled to the right, represents an active feature or mode.
+* A white cross on a beige background, toggled to the left, represents a deactivated feature or mode.

+On the right side of the toggle switch, a label clearly explains the action that can be taken.

+Depending on the complexity of the feature or mode, additional content may be shown below the toggle switch.

+{% image_custom image="/assets/img/pages/essence/images-for-variations.png" width="100" %}

+For further information on the exact visualisation of addtional content, consult the design section.

+## Position

+Toggle switches may be positioned on a card together with further UI elements that relate to a specific topic.